VxMxPx/avrelia.com/content/blog/felix-felicis-workflow.md

 ## Sublime Text Snippet and Date Plugin

-In Sublime Text editor, I've added plug-in which allows me to add current date by entering: YYYY-MM-DD:
+In Sublime Text editor, I've added plug-in which allows me to add current date (saved it as date.py) by entering: YYYY-MM-DD:

 ````python